 Under authoritative guidance, stock-based compensation expense recognized in the statement of operations is based on options ultimately expected to vest, reduced by the amount of estimated forfeitures.
 The Company chose the straight-line method of allocating compensation cost over the requisite service period of the related award according to authoritative guidance.
-The Company calculated the expected term based on the historical average period of time that options were outstanding as adjusted for expected changes in future exercise patterns, which, for options granted in fiscal 2012, 2011 and 2010 resulted in an expected term of approximately five years.
-The Company based its estimate of expected volatility on the estimated volatility of similar entities whose share prices are publicly available.
+The Company calculated the expected term based on the historical average period of time that options were outstanding as adjusted for expected changes in future exercise patterns, which, for options granted in fiscal 2013, 2012 and 2011 resulted in an expected term of approximately five years.
+The Company used historical volatility to estimate of expected volatility in fiscal 2013.
+The Company based its estimate of expected volatility on the estimated volatility of similar entities whose share prices are publicly available for in fiscal 2012 and 2011.
 The risk-free interest rate is based on the U.S. Treasury yields in effect at the time of grant for periods corresponding to the expected life of the options.
 The dividend yield is 0%, based on the fact that the Company has never paid dividends and has no present intention to pay dividends.
 Changes to these assumptions may have a significant impact on the results of operations.